prebid/prebid.github.io/dev-docs/bidders/smilewanted.md

 ### Testing

-You can add `#sw_test_campaign` at the end of any url, this will have the effect of responding with a Smile Wanted creative, with a high CPM which allows to win every auctions and see if the ad displays correctly.
+You can add `#sw_test_campaign` to the end of any URL.
+This will have the effect of responding with a Smile Wanted creative with a high CPM, which means you'll win every auction so you can see if the ad displays correctly.
-(Please note that impressions and revenues of this test ad this will not be recorded and not be paid)
+(Please note that impressions and revenues of this test ad will *not* be recorded and *not* be paid.)

 ### User Sync

 Add the following code to enable user sync.
 Smile Wanted strongly recommends enabling user syncing through iFrames.
-This functionality improves partners user match rates and increases the Smile Wanted bid rate and bid price.
+This functionality improves partners' user match rates and increases the Smile Wanted bid rate and bid price.
 Be sure to call `pbjs.setConfig()` only once.

 ```
 pbjs.setConfig({